 Maximize your kitchen's storage potential with floor-to-ceiling cabinets.
 In this kitchen, a wall of cabinets offers plentiful storage for dishware, dry goods, small appliances, and more.
-Door panels from one cabinet were replaced with ribbed glass, which breaks up the heavy look of the wall of cabinetry.
-Cubbies atop the cabinets boost functionality and style by housing cookbooks and decorative items.
+The central portion holds a coffee bar and the kitchen's microwave, which breaks up the heavy look of the wall of cabinetry.
+Small cupboards atop the cabinets boost functionality and style by housing cookbooks and seasonal dishes.

 Bulky, unsightly appliances are a thing of the past.
-This large refrigerator -- covered with white cabinet panels that match the rest of the kitchen -- conceals the fridge and freezer drawers’ identity while maintaining a seamless look in the kitchen.
-The handles of the refrigerator and freezer drawers also match the rest of the kitchen’s hardware, which adds to the seamless style.
+This large built-in -- covered with cream cabinet panels that match the rest of the kitchen -- conceals the fridge and freezer drawers' identity while maintaining a seamless look in the kitchen.
+The handles of the refrigerator and freezer drawers also match the rest of the kitchen's hardware, which adds to the seamless style.

 Don't keep your trash and recycling containers out in the open.
 These pullout receptacle bins -- hidden behind a cabinet face -- are located between the range and sink to make food prep and cleanup convenient.
 Choosing double bins also makes it easy to keep food waste and recyclables separate.